A Systematic Analysis of Higher Education on Software Engineering in the Netherlands: Findings per Knowledge Area ( )

 There are five courses that can be considered signature; three have the same name as the KA and are taught at \OU, \RU, and \UT; the \secure\ course at \UL which has a clear focus on system and software design; and the \SSSec\ course at \UL, which is an advanced version of the former.
 Out of the various courses, only two are offered as seminars: \SV\ (\UT) and \SSSec\ (\UL).

-When analysing the most common keywords in the word cloud (\autoref{fig:topics-security}), we observe how --- after the words that identify the KA itself and the typical word `system' --- we find the generic term `analysis', the keyword `vulnerability' occurs, one of the key terms in the field.
+When analysing the most common keywords (\autoref{tab:top-words-2}, third column), we observe how --- after the words that identify the KA itself and the typical word `system' --- we find the generic term `analysis', the keyword `vulnerability' occurs, one of the key terms in the field.
 The following keywords based on frequency highlight basic facets of the KA: `secure', `programming', `software development', and `programming language'.